Dr. Dre: Violence against women

 Dre has been accused of multiple incidents of violence against women.

 On January 27, 1991, at a music industry party at the Po Na Na Souk club in Hollywood, Dr. Dre assaulted television host Dee Barnes of the Fox television program Pump it Up!, following an episode of the show.
 Barnes had interviewed NWA, which was followed by an interview with Ice Cube in which Cube mocked NWA.
 Barnes filed a $22.7 million lawsuit in response to the incident.
 Subsequently, Dr. Dre was fined $2,500, given two years' probation, ordered to undergo 240 hours of community service, and given a spot on an anti-violence public service announcement on television.
 The civil suit was settled out of court.
 Barnes stated that he "began slamming her face and the right side of her body repeatedly against a wall near the stairway".
 Dr. Dre later commented: "People talk all this shit, but you know, somebody fucks with me, I'm gonna fuck with them.
 I just did it, you know.
 Ain't nothing you can do now by talking about it.
 Besides, it ain't no big thing – I just threw her through a door."

 In March 2015, Michel'le, the mother of one of Dre's children, accused him of subjecting her to domestic violence during their time together as a couple, but did not initiate legal action.
 Their abusive relationship is portrayed in her 2016 biopic Surviving Compton: Dre, Suge & Michel'le.
-Dre threatened a lawsuit against Lifetime, Sony Pictures and filmmakers of Surviving Compton in a cease and desist, but never ultimately took action.
+Dre threatened a lawsuit against Lifetime, Sony Pictures and filmmakers of Surviving Compton in a cease and desist letter, but never ultimately took action.

 Interviewed by Ben Westhoff for the book Original Gangstas: the Untold Story of Dr Dre, Eazy-E, Ice Cube, Tupac Shakur, and the Birth of West Coast Rap, Lisa Johnson stated that Dre beat her many times, including while she was pregnant.
 She was granted a restraining order against him.

 Former labelmate Tairrie B claimed that Dre assaulted her at a post-Grammy party in 1990, in response to her track "Ruthless Bitch".